Last updated:

 Online sources

 The European Competition Network coordinates enforcement of EC competition rules by the member states’ national competition authorities and the European Commission.
-Its website provides background information, legislation and links to the national competition authorities’ websites.
+Its website provides background information, publications and links to the national competition authorities’ websites.

 COM documents, or 'COM docs', are a series of official publications produced by the European Commission for the attention of other EU institutions, such as the Council of the EU, or the European Parliament.
 They have reference numbers prefixed 'COM' ('Commission'), for example, COM (2000) 529.
 They include numerous different types of material, such as proposals for legislation, consultation papers and reports on the implementation of policy.